sherochan/dataeng_test/README.md

 - Create a new field named `above_100`, which is `true` if the price is strictly greater than 100

 *Note: please submit the processed dataset too.*

+### Approach taken:
+- create a new docker container for running the cron job daily at 1am
+- create Dockerfile to install cron and vim
+- documentation
+  - Under notebook, there is a ipynb notebook that details the code used for running the data processing at **data_processing_Q1.py**
+  - to run, follow the method for Q4 to view.
+  - 1. run `docker-compose up --build python-notebook`
+  - 2. open up browser and enter http://localhost:8890/
+  - 3. when prompted for password, enter 'user'
+  - 4. View/Run the notebook called "Q1 - data pipeline exploration and documentation"
+- for the scheduler to start, run `docker-compose up --build cron-service`

 ## Section 2: Databases [COMPLETED]
 You are appointed by a car dealership to create their database infrastructure.
 There is only one store.
 In each business day, cars are being sold by a team of salespersons.
 Each transaction would contain information on the date and time of transaction, customer transacted with, and the car that was sold.